200 Phone Interview Questions To Ace Your Phone Interview

 What questions someone shouldn't ask you by law in a phone interview

-We know, interviews can sometimes be intimidating, especially if the recruiter asks some personal questions.
-The following are some of the aspects that an interviewer cannot refer to in his/her interview questions.
+We know, interviews can sometimes be intimidating, especially if the recruiter or hiring manager asks some personal questions.
+The following are some of the aspects that an interviewer cannot refer to (illegal interview questions) in his/her interview questions.

 - Race, Color, or National Origin